 What are the benefits of Rolfing Structural Integration®?

-This therapy is unique and unsurpassed in its ability to dramatically alter a person’s posture and body structure.
-Physical performers such as athletes or dancers use it as a way to enhance their performances.
+Rolfing is unique and unsurpassed in its ability to dramatically alter posture and movement.
+Physical performers such as athletes or dancers use it as a way to enhance their performance.
 People with stress or chronic pain can have their symptoms greatly relieved or eliminated entirely.
 Almost everyone will benefit in some way from these treatments.
 The following are some of the ways it may benefit you: